-Shigeru Ban to Receive Austin College Posey Leadership Award
+Shigeru Ban Honored with 2015 Posey Leadership Award

 On March 26, 2015, Austin College welcomed Mr. Shigeru Ban to campus and to the Perot Museum in Dallas as the recipient of the 2015 Austin College Posey Leadership Award.
 Mr. Ban’s work as an innovative architect and humanitarian—building disaster relief shelters of recyclable cardboard and paper—has given new insight to the world of architecture.

 “When I started working this way, almost thirty years ago, nobody was talking about the environment.
 But this way of working came naturally to me.
 I was always interested in low-cost, local, reusable materials.” – Shigeru Ban

 Mr. Ban has spent years volunteering and designing disaster relief shelters to give millions a place to call home.
 The founder and head of the non-profit Voluntary Architects’ Network (VAN), Mr. Ban has been named one the of the 21st century innovators in the field of architecture and design by TIME magazine and was the 2014 Pritzker laureate winner.
 Most recently, Ban has been selected as the “Le Grande de Commandeur” (The Grand Commander) in L’Ordre des Arts et des Letteres (Order of the Arts and Letters), to recognize his significant contributions to the arts.

 Each Global Outreach Fellowship is intended to provide meaningful and potentially life-changing experiences for a select group of Austin College students while benefiting the communities around the world.
 From teaching in impoverished areas, working on development programs in Africa, or starting a program of their own, the opportunities are limitless.